derekoda/CS448-NOCAP/README.md

 To install project download flask

+Update---3/5-- 1.2.MR
+    Added the base degree flowchart.
+Open to suggestions for overall appearance and styles.
+Tons of styles were added to css file.
+Footer blocks bottom of the Junior branch in the chart.
+This chart is represented by the reccommended path from the CS department.
+Will add buttons to switch to BA major, along with information on each class later.

 Update---3/5-- 1.3.DO
     Implemented the 'About Us' page.
 Added a footer to base page.
 Worked on receiving file objects from POST request.
 Working through how to retrieve them so Manny can scrape them.